Purple-Palm/Universal-Discord-Rich-Presence/README.md

 ## Features
 - **Focused App Autodetection:** Automatically detects the focused application.
 - **Instant Status Updates:** Changes your status as quickly as you switch between apps.
+- **Full Discord Integration:** Seamlessly integrates with Discord.
+- **Automatic Background Updates:** Keeps the application updated without manual intervention.
+- **Minimal Resource Usage:** Consumes 0% CPU and only 25MB of RAM.
+- **User-Friendly:** Requires no coding knowledge to use.
 - **Expandable RPC Collection:** Easily add more Rich Presence configurations as needed.

 ## Plans
-- [x] Complete the base collection
+- [x] Complete the base collection.
-- [X] Optimize the code for better performance
+- [x] Optimize the code for better performance.
-- [X] Introduce more user-friendly customization and interaction options
+- [x] Introduce more user-friendly customization and interaction options.
-- [X] Add full integration in discord
+- [x] Add full integration in Discord.
-- [X] Make auto-updater
+- [x] Implement auto-updater.
-- [ ] Fix minor bugs
+- [ ] Fix minor bugs.

 ## Contributions and Support
 If you'd like to suggest new features or improvements, feel free to: